lightning/bolts/04-onion-routing.md

 Next, the processing node uses the shared secret to compute a _mu_-key, which it in turn uses to compute the HMAC of the `hops_data`.
 The resulting HMAC is then compared against the packet's HMAC.

-The processing node:
-  - if the computed HMAC and the packet's HMAC differ:
-    - MUST abort processing.
-    - MUST report a route failure.

 Comparison of the computed HMAC and the packet's HMAC MUST be time-constant to avoid information leaks.